 “Think globally, shop locally.”
-It’s a maxim that can apply to environmentally-mindful gifts as much as it does to goods purchased to support neighborhood shops and farmers markets.
+It’s a maxim that applies to buying environmentally-mindful gifts as much as it does to supporting neighborhood shops and farmers markets.

-So, Ho Ho!!, if your holiday giving includes supporting big name national and international wildlife organizations, why not also consider the gifts available from your local and regional wildlife centers?
+So, Ho Ho!!, if your holiday giving includes donating to big name national and international wildlife organizations, why not also consider the gifts available from your local and regional wildlife centers?

-Because, let’s be honest, if you are visiting Cry Wild, chances are you’re somebody who has either brought injured or orphaned wildlife to your local sanctuary … or scrambled to find a rehabilitator able to accept an animal you’re determined to help.
+If you’re reading this article, chances are you’re somebody who has brought injured or orphaned wildlife to your local sanctuary … or scrambled to find a licensed rehabilitator able to accept an animal you’re determined to help.

-And, if you are just such a person, you might be interested in knowing many local sanctuaries rely on fundraisers similar to the symbolic adoptions their larger counterparts promote.
+Well, those local sanctuaries and hard-pressed rehabbers rely on fundraisers similar to the symbolic adoptions their larger, better known counterparts promote.

-Except, instead of generally contributing toward the conservation of an entire endangered species, their adoption kits are usually more uniquely personal, pairing a gift recipient’s name along with the name, photograph and backstory of the specific animal their gift is benefiting.
+Except, instead of generally contributing toward the conservation of an entire endangered species, their adoption kits are often more uniquely personal, pairing a gift recipient’s name along with the name, photograph and backstory of the specific animal benefiting from your generosity.

-The personal nature of such an “adoption” represents the reality that wildlife requiring sponsorship are either temporary charges undergoing expert care before release — or permanent residents whose circumstances preclude a return to the wild.
+The personal nature of these kits reflects the fact that the featured animal is receiving expert care before release ~ or is a permanent resident whose circumstances preclude a return to the wild.

-Birds in particular populate that permanent resident category as the injuries that land them in a local wildlife clinic, damaged wings from car collisions for instance, reduce their chances of surviving a return to the wild.
-But that doesn’t mean such birds are destined to languish in bored confinement.
+Birds in particular populate the permanent resident category as the injuries that land them in a local wildlife clinic (damaged wings from car collisions for instance) can prevent returning them to the wild.
+But that doesn’t mean they’re reduced to a lifetime of bored confinement.
 No indeed, these feathered friends in need are often trained to work as Animal Ambassadors.

 For example, the Mountsberg Raptor Center operated by Halton Conservation of Burlington Ontario reports it is “home to more than 15 species of birds of prey.”